-SSAT national award winners 2014-2019, "Transforming in Education" awards for Leadership with Moral Purpose and System Leadership, TES High Aspiration national award winning school, Good Schools' Guide, Ofsted 'Outstanding' (June 2018).
+SSAT national award winners

-The school provides students with a range of opportunities to broaden their horizons.
-Whether students are benefiting from our Target Oxbridge programme, work with the National Theatre and Old Vic, MyBnk economic awareness or Duke of Edinburgh or overseas educational visits, we aim to ensure that individual gifts and talents are nurtured through a wealth of activities.
+"Transforming in Education" awards for Leadership with Moral Purpose and System Leadership, TES High Aspiration national award winning school, Good Schools' Guide or overseas educational visits, we aim to ensure that individual gifts and talents are nurtured through a wealth of activities.
 We pride ourselves in offering a wide variety of extra-curricular clubs, including drama, science and technology, ceramics, debating, global book group, a variety of sports clubs and fixtures, Glee Club, our school musical and our nationally-renowned steel pans.
-We actively encourage student leadership through our student ambassadors, student council, peer mentoring, global alliance and student safeguarding group.
+We actively encourage student leadership through our student ambassadors, student council and SLT, peer mentoring and global alliance.
 As the lead school for the North East London Teaching School Hub, we co-ordinate training and development across 239 London schools, enabling us to benefit from the latest research and attract the best teachers.
 Further details can be found on the school website, in our Greensheet or by enquiry at the school.

 We welcome and value the contribution of parents and carers and understand the vital role this partnership plays in your child's success.
 We hold regular information and consultation evenings, parent focus groups and surveys.
 Parents can track their child's progress through reports, parents' evenings and our online systems.
 The Headteacher has an open door policy and welcomes contributions from parents and carers.
-We have a supportive community of parents and we are expanding the opportunities for parents to become more involved in the life of the school.
+We have a supportive community of parents and we are expanding the opportunities for parents to become more involved in the life of the school including through our Parents' Assocation.